phpbb/documentation/development/language/guidelines.rst

 1) Submissions have to be compatible with the latest version of phpBB.
 Any missing key will be detected during the upload process and your submission will be automatically denied.

 2) Submissions have to be complete.
-Partial translations are not allowed and will be systematically denied.
-E-mail text files and theme-images must also be fully translated.
+Partial translations are not allowed and will be automatically denied.
+E-mails, text files and theme-images must also be fully translated.

 3) Language packs can contain five additional files (one mandatory and four optionals) that are not present in the British English language pack: ``LICENSE`` (mandatory), ``README`` / ``README.md`` (optional), ``AUTHORS`` / ``AUTHORS.md`` (optional), ``VERSION`` / ``VERSION.md`` (optional) and ``CHANGELOG`` / ``CHANGELOG.md`` (optional).
 You are free to write whatever you want in the ``README`` file, you can list all the authors and contributors of your language pack in the ``AUTHORS`` file, you can put the version of your language pack in the ``VERSION`` file and you can list all the version history in the ``CHANGELOG`` file.
 Concerning the ``LICENSE`` file, it is automatically added during the upload process, you do not have to manually add it.
 It tells to the user the license used.
 Language packs inherits phpBB's license `GNU General Public License 2.0`_, and no additional or alternative licenses are allowed.
 These files must be placed in the ``language/{iso}/`` directory, next to the ``iso.txt`` file.
 Any other additional file will be detected and your submission will be denied.